xvitaly/srcrepair/docs/source/config-editor.rst

 Working with config editor
 ==========================================

-In the first column **Variable** you must specify variable name (eg. ``cl_cmdrate``), and in the second **Value** -- its value (eg. ``66``).
-Value can be omitted.
+In the first column **Variable** you must enter the name of the variable (eg. ``cl_cmdrate``), and in the second **Value** -- its value (eg. ``66``).
+The value can be omitted.

-Variable name must not contain any spaces, commentaries, etc. Value can be both double-quoted, or without them.
-If value contains spaces, double quotes are mandatory.
+The variable name must not contain spaces, comments, etc. The value can be double-quoted or without them.
+If the value contains spaces, double quotes are mandatory.

-All commentaries are forbidden and will be removed on save/load procedures to reduce config file size and increase its loading speed.
+All comments are prohibited and will be removed when saving/loading to reduce the configuration file size and increase its loading speed.

 To add a new row, just start typing text in the last cell.

-To remove currently selected row, press **Delete selected row** button on the main toolbar, or press **Delete** on keybooard.
-You can select and remove multiple rows at once.
+You can select and remove one or more rows by using the **Delete selected row** button on the main toolbar, or by pressing **Delete** on your keyboard.

-You can ask program to show hint.
-Select row and press **Show hint** button or press **F7** to show description of current variable.
-If no variables were found, an error message will be shown.
+You can ask the program to show a hint.
+Select a row and click the **Show hint** button or press **F7** to display a description of the current variable.
+If no variables were found, an error message will appear.

-If you want to edit config as a text file, press **Open config in Notepad** button.
-File will be loaded by a :ref:`selected <settings-advanced>` (or system default) text editor.
+If you want to edit config as a plain text file, click the **Open config in Notepad** button.
+The file will be loaded with a :ref:`selected <settings-advanced>` (or system default) text editor.

 .. index:: creating new configs
 .. _editor-createcfg: